Paleontology in North Carolina: Miocene

 During the later Miocene epoch, Craven County was home to at least 21 different species of pelecypods and 20 species of gastropods.
-The Yorktown Formation preserves evidence of another fauna including invertebrates 43 different kinds of pelecypods, three scaphopods, and one crustacean.
-Evidence for this fauna is preserved in Halifax, Hertford, Martin, Beaufort, Bertie, Edgecombe, Pitt, and Craven counties.
-Fossil vertebrates from this fauna included whales and sharks.
 Yet more Miocene deposits provide evidence for a fauna including 35 species of gastropods, 47 pelecypods in southern North Carolina and even down into neighboring South Carolina.
 Tooth fossils indicate the presence of sharks in the region.

 Pliocene

 A megalodon tooth with two great white shark teeth.
 Megalodon is the state fossil of North Carolina.

-During the ensuing Pliocene epoch, North Carolina was home to invertebrate faunas including at least 25 species of gastropods and 46 pelecypods.
+During the ensuing Pliocene epoch, North Carolina was home to invertebrate faunas.
+The Yorktown Formation preserves a fauna including well over 43 different kinds of pelecypods, three scaphopods, and one crustacean.
+Evidence for this fauna is preserved in Halifax, Hertford, Martin, Beaufort, Bertie, Edgecombe, Pitt, and Craven counties.
+Fossil vertebrates from this fauna included whales and sharks.
 Pliocene fossil scallops are known from the Yorktown Formation of Northampton and Hertford counties.
 In Columbus and Onslow counties Pliocene fossils are only known south of the Neuse River.
 Vertebrates included horses like Equus complicatus.
 The presence of whales in Halifax County is attested to by a middle ear bone preserved in Pliocene deposits of the Yorktown Formation.
 Near the transition to the Pleistocene, North Carolina was home to vertebrates like buffalo, megalodon, and whales that were preserved in Halifax County.